Yea-Nick/telegram-mini-app-parser/README.md

 Here is a full example of how to set up and use the parser:

-import { TelegramMiniAppParser, TelegramMiniAppParserOptions, UserBot, UserData, SocksProxyAgent } from 'telegram-TMAs-parser';
+import { TelegramMiniAppParser, TelegramMiniAppParserOptions, UserBot, UserData, SocksProxyAgent } from 'telegram-mini-app-parser';

 class MyParser extends TelegramMiniAppParser<AuthTokenPayload, AuthTokenResponse, WorkerResponse> {
   constructor(userBots: UserBot[], parserName: string, options: TelegramMiniAppParserOptions) {